-- 9.1 Under the 2006 Companies Act, individual companies' articles of Association and Shareholders' agreements shareholders are afforded a number of legal rights.
-Most importantly these include: the rights to attend, speak at and vote at company meetings; and pre-emption. - Our approach to responsible investing is defined by the combination of: our ESG choices, our engagement activities, and our voting decisions.
-Wherever practical the fund votes on resolutions put to the annual and extraordinary general meetings of all companies in which it has a shareholding.
-As owners of capital we take our voting responsibilities seriously and exercise them in a way consistent with our voting guidelines. - As a rule, we try to be supportive of managements but will appropriately scrutinise proposals.
-It is important to recognise that our voting aligns with our engagement and we elaborate on this above in Section 7. - Should we decide to abstain, in the instance of minor infractions, or vote against board proposals, we will seek to communicate this information with management prior to the vote. - Paramount in the voting decision will be a determination of the best long-term outcome for the investee company including its responsibilities to the wider stakeholder group (employees, communities, society etc.), rather than solely our narrow interests as shareholders. - We will judge individual resolutions on their specific merits recognising that specific circumstances vary between companies.
-Therefore, we will not dogmatically apply voting guidelines and WYPF will not use its vote to make wider political assertions. - 9.7 WYPF uses PIRC as its proxy voting advisor.
-PIRC was selected largely because its voting policies were closely aligned to the beliefs of the IAP.
-PIRC is also the Responsible Investment Advisor to the Northern LGPS Pool and to LAPFF. - Our voting guidelines are posted on the Fund's website, as are details of the Fund's voting activities.
-We seek to revise our voting policy whenever appropriate in line with industry developments and the evolution of best practice. - Given the majority of assets are internally managed and our commitment to be a responsible investor it is incumbent on investment staff to be familiar with upcoming resolutions for companies within the portfolio.
+- Under the 2006 Companies Act, individual companies' articles of Association and Shareholders' agreements 9.1 at and vote at company meetings; and pre-emption. - Our approach to responsible investing is defined by the combination of: our ESG choices, our engagement 92 activities, and our voting decisions.
+Wherever practical the fund votes on resolutions put to the annual and our voting responsibilities seriously and exercise them in a way consistent with our voting guidelines. - 93 recognise that our voting aligns with our engagement and we elaborate on this above in Section 7. - Should we decide to abstain, in the instance of minor infractions, or vote against board proposals, we will seek 9.4 to communicate this information with management prior to the vote. - Paramount in the voting decision will be a determination of the best long-term outcome for the investee 95 rather than solely our narrow interests as shareholders. - We will judge individual resolutions on their specific merits recognising that specific circumstances vary 96 to make wider political assertions. - WYPF uses PIRC as its proxy voting advisor.
+PIRC was selected largely because its voting policies were closely 97 and to LAPFF. - 9.8 to revise our voting policy whenever appropriate in line with industry developments and the evolution of best practice. - Given the majority of assets are internally managed and our commitment to be a responsible investor it is 99 incumbent on investment staff to be familiar with upcoming resolutions for companies within the portfolio.
 The ultimate voting decision will reflect the views of: individual portfolio managers, the Responsible Investment Officer, CIO and CEO of the fund. - 9.10 Historically, we have closely followed PIRC's guidance.
-If we choose to vote contrary to PIRC's recommendations (the recommendations made to LAPFF and to WYPF are not always the same, reflecting nuances in investment beliefs), the rationale for the variance will be noted along with the voting instruction. - 9.11 In 2022 the Fund voted on 19,429 resolutions at 1,445 separate Annual or Extraordinary general meetings world-wide.
-While we commit to voting all our shares, we failed to do so on 60 occasions most commonly for emerging market stocks where we did not receive the ballot in a timely manner. - 9.12 The Fund will usually take up its pre-emptive entitlement to rights issues when offered at a discount to the current market price.
+If we choose to vote contrary to PIRC's recommendations (the recommendations made to LAPFF and to WYPF are not always the same, reflecting nuances in investment beliefs), the rationale for the variance will be noted along with the voting instruction. - 9.11 In 2022 the Fund voted on 19,429 resolutions at 1,445 separate Annual or Extraordinary general meetings emerging market stocks where we did not receive the ballot in a timely manner. - 9.12 The Fund will usually take up its pre-emptive entitlement to rights issues when offered at a discount to the current market price.